 The Law Commission also wish to see changes made in this area of law.
 Many MPs believe it should be updated and family law in Australia, Canada and Scotland already provides legal protection for cohabiting couples following a split.

-Head of Macks’ family department, Elizabeth Gallagher, said:” If you ask a member of the public about the rights of co habiting couples, I am sure many believe that there is such a thing as a “common law marriage” which provides rights and responsibilities when the relationship breaks down.
+When speaking to head of Macks’ family department, she said:” If you ask a member of the public about the rights of co habiting couples, I am sure many believe that there is such a thing as a “common law marriage” which provides rights and responsibilities when the relationship breaks down.
 Given the number of cohabiting couples, the law in this area is clearly outdated and needs to be changed to reflect modern society.

 In the meantime, it is important that co habiting couples review their arrangements at each stage of their relationship not just in the event the relationship breaks down.
 When they purchase property for example they should ensure they seek legal advice as to how the legal title to the property is to be held what would be the implications if the relationship did break down